asc-end/vscode-extension/README.md

 ### View Your Stats
 Use the "🚀 Ascend: View Coding Stats" command to check your coding progress for the day and see how close you are to completing your Ascend challenge.

+### Status Bar Controls
+The extension shows your coding progress in the status bar.
+You can:
+- View current progress with time tracked and percentage complete
+- Click the status bar item to view detailed stats
+- Toggle the status bar visibility using the "🚀 Ascend: Toggle Status Bar" command

 ### API Key Configuration
 Connect to your Ascend account using the "🚀 Ascend: API key" command to link your coding sessions with your challenges.